-Bachelor of Science in Interactive Media/Masters of Science in Learning
+Bachelor of Science in Interactive Media with a Concentration in Advanced Media Production/Masters of Science in Learning Technologies and Media

-Technologies -The undergraduate hours consist of: 1) 18 semester hours of Foundation courses, 2) 30 semester hours of General Education, 3) 13 semester hours of Experiential Learning, and 4) 47 semester hours of IMED Core courses.
+Systems with an Individualized Concentration -The undergraduate hours consist of: 1) 18 semester hours of Foundation courses, 2) 30 semester hours of General Education, 3) 13 semester hours of Experiential Learning, 4) 26 semester hours of Interactive Media Core courses, and 5) 24 semester hours of Advanced Media Production concentration courses..
 The graduate hours consist of: 1) 15 semester hours of LTMS core courses, 2) 6 semester hours of LTMS Experiential Learning, and 3) 15 semester hours of Graduate elective courses.